GeorgescuEduard/quartz/content/🌠 About me/My PC build.md

 >
 > 🔥 I helped a friend with solving his FPS problems on his PC, he needed an storage upgrade because he was using an old HDD.
 The only option was to get an SATA SSD because his motherboard doesn't have M2 slots.
 > Now for the stupid thing, I asked him if he needed SATA cables for the new SSD, and I gave him SATA cables from my modular PSU.
 When he installed the SSD with my instruction and with my cables, the SSD died 😢
 > Now I know that PSU cables are not universal.
+It was my mistake and I paid him for a new SSD.

 Feel free to ask me things or leave comments for PC topics. 🎮